 Can Wall Street Learn Something from Islamic Finance?

 Increasingly people have lost faith in our financial institutions.
 We are seeing lower valuations in currencies, massive leveraging of debt, and out of control commodity prices from what appears to be a reckless disregard for how free markets are suppose to work.
-And to make matters worse, our government leaders appear to be just as blind to how far removed we are from a disciplined marketplace.
+And to make matters worse, our government leaders appear to be reluctant to put discipline into the marketplace.
+As a result, markets often work well for the few as opposed to the many.

-Free markets are not about doing what-ever we please.
-Free markets are more about creating value for everyone.
+Free markets should be about creating value for everyone.
 So much of what we do now is just for us and us alone – how do I turn a quick profit anyway I can.
 We now live in a world where over 60% of all stock trading is done by computers in nano-seconds.
 We now live in a world where the Federal Reserve engages in something called “quantitative easing” to positively impact Wall Street over Main Street .

 Given the fact that our leaders have become so short-term focused and the fact that our markets are serving fewer and fewer people in terms of adding value, it's time to re-think how a free market should work.
 Many of these answers may reside in Islamic Finance.